About the school

 The academic team prides itself on the supportive and friendly learning environment that it offers students.
 Lecturers are all members of their associated professional bodies within the architecture, housing and construction industries, and use their expertise and direct industry experience to develop relationships with the sector, benefiting their research and students’ learning.

-The courses offered in the areas of architectural design technology, construction and housing, are accredited by their related professional body including the Chartered Institute of Building (CIOB), the Chartered Institute of Architectural Technicians (CIAT) and Chartered Institute of Housing.
 A real work environment is fostered for students with the inclusion of site visits, projects based on real sites and ‘live’ projects.
 The lecturers act as consultants on many local projects.
+The architectural design technology courses are also accredited by the Chartered Institute of Building (CIOB) and the Chartered Institute of Architectural Technicians (CIAT).

 Students and graduates of our courses are able to join or community on facebook at

-Glyndwr University is top in Wales for graduate prospects in the areas of computer sciences and IT, according to The Times.
-It also boasts an award-winning computing department – judged 'world leading' in the last UK research assessment (RAE 2008).
+Glyndwr University boasts an award-winning computing department – judged 'world leading' in the last UK research assessment (RAE 2008).

 The subject team have a strong relationship with the British Computer Society, the IEEE, ACM and IFIP and the department is home of ARClab, a renowned research centre for computing and digital technology who host a biennial internet research conference.
 The intelligent design automation research of the department was judged as “world leading” in the Research Excellence Framework 2014.
 The department has also been successful in achieving funding for developing a range of intelligent kitchen appliances for use by elderly or disabled people.